 On August 24, 2012, the Company completed the acquisition of Network Equipment Technologies, Inc. ("NET").
-The financial results of NET have been included in the Company's consolidated financial statements for the year ended December 31, 2013 and in the year ended December 31, 2012 for the period subsequent to its acquisition.
+The financial results of NET have been included in the Company's consolidated financial statements for the periods subsequent to its acquisition.

 SIGNIFICANT ACCOUNTING POLICIES